H4kt/kotlin-minecraft/README.md

 # kotlin-minecraft
 A simple wrapper of most of the commonly used kotlin libraries for Bukkit and Bungeecord

+## ⚠️ Java 8 is no longer supported due to Exposed requiring Java 11+

 ## Installation
 In your plugin.yml add a dependecy to a corresponding module that you are using in your code:
 ```yml